 • • • •

-But it is another moment late on in Friday’s game which truly acts as a microcosm of what to expect when you pick the 24-year-old.
+It’s not all been so great, but there was a moment late on in the 1-1 draw against Leicester City which truly acts as a microcosm of what to expect when you pick the 24-year-old.

 On many occasions against Leicester’s right-sided duo of Danny Simpson and Marc Albrighton, Masuaku managed to wriggle free when a pass to a better-placed team-mate seemed to be on.
 You don’t pick Arthur Masuaku when you want predictability.

 He’s just as likely to create a chance from nothing as he is to create nothing from a chance, and so it proved a couple of minutes before full-time.

 In fact, both of these things happened in one movement, like a father pulling off a one-handed catch in the crowd of a cricket game but dropping his baby in the process.

 Masuaku had no real right to emerge with the ball from a crowded left flank and find himself in space – and his next move seemed to indicate he was just as surprised as anyone by it all.